jonlake5/sentinelTimeTracker/README.md

 ## Powershell Script Setup

 This powershell script will copy all necessary data from the Time Tracking sheet where the Date field is populated.
-Edit the powershell script line that looks like `$CONTENT_FILE = "C:\Users\jlake\OneDrive - Sentinel Technologies\Documents\Time Tracking Excel.xlsx"` matches the patch to the Excel sheet your time will be kept in.
+Edit the powershell script line that looks like `$CONTENT_FILE = "C:\Users\jlake\OneDrive - Sentinel Technologies\Documents\Time Tracking Excel.xlsx"` matches the path to the Excel sheet your time will be kept in.

 # Creating Time Entries